-2. Collect over $25,000 in total debts in the previous or current calendar year (based on the aggregate amount of debt collected from all sources, not just Iowa accounts) (TILA (Truth in Lending Act) yearly figure)
+2. Collect over $66,400 in total debts in the previous or current calendar year (based on the aggregate amount of debt collected from all sources, not just Iowa accounts) (TILA (Truth in Lending Act) yearly figure)

 Please note that the Iowa Debt Collection Practices Act does not apply solely to third party collectors; it also applies to creditors collecting their own debts.
 While most creditors collecting their own debts are not required to file notification as a debt collector, they must comply with the substantive requirements of the Iowa Debt Collection Practices Act.